 mail us | mail this page

-Survival Guide - Digital Audio/Video
+Survival Guide/Tech Stuff - Digital Audio/Video

 Contents

 We started to use Audacity and that took us a long way.
 The noise removal and audio repair functions are very impressive.
-Then we moved into equalization in order to improve sound quality.
+Then we moved into equalization in order to try and improve sound quality.
 We made some bad mistakes here.
 But since we always kept the original files nothing catastrophic occurred - we could always start again.
 But there are limits to Audacity when using some services - that does not detract in any way from the excellent quality and functionality for many, many other purposes and we still regularly use it.
 In particular we found that the batch mode of spectrum analysis extremely limiting.
 Of necessity it uses an averaging method to compute the spectrum graph and initially this was sufficient.

 Then we got greedy.
 We wanted to be able to see the dynamic frequency.
 So we experimnted with a number of real time frequency analysers.
 Then we got very unhappy - some used 9 bands, 7 bands, 12 bands.
 Some use green and red leds to show intensity (what's intensity and does that relate to loudness).
 Almost none provided any useful documentation of their selected frequency bands or the reasons for the colors.
 Some came with equalizers which almost never were tied to their frequncy displays.
-A 10 band frequency analyzer with a three position equalizer (bass, middle and treble) is not too exciting especially when it does not even define the cut-offs for bass.
+A 10 band frequency analyzer with a three position equalizer (bass, middle and treble) is not too exciting especially when it does not even define the cut-offs for each range.
 Seemed this was more of an art form than a serious endeavour - not that artists are not serious people.
 Some of them are extremely serious.

 Finally we got past greedy - we got gluttonous.
 What we really wanted was:

-1. A real-time frequency analyzer with at least 1/3 octave (31 bands)
+1. A real-time frequency analyzer with at least 1/3 octave (31 bands).

 2. The ability to drill-down even further within one or more 1/3 octaves - 1/12 octave or even lower